 It must be list day around here.
-See our earlier post today on ‘the most dangerous cities in the world’ base on homicide rates.
-That survey at least relied on official data.
-Now this: A survey of the University of Pennsylvania’s recently released Global Go To Think Tank Report’s “Top Thirty Think Tanks in sub-Saharan Africa” (table #8, page 44) may leave the average reader of AIAC slightly perplexed as to what it takes to get respect for thinking on the continent.
+A survey of the University of Pennsylvania’s recently released Global Go To Think Tank Report’s “Top Thirty Think Tanks in sub-Saharan Africa” (table #8, page 44) may leave the average reader of Africa Is a Country slightly perplexed as to what it takes to get respect for thinking on the continent.
 Perhaps unsurprisingly, four of the top five institutions are both Anglophone, and South African based; CODESRIA, the Dakar-based, pan-African (i.e. not sub-Saharan) social science conference convener, grant maker, and publisher, being the only representative to break into the South African cabal.
 Perhaps it should also not be surprising that those who loiter at the intersection of intelligence, security studies and the ubiquitous ‘conflict resolution’ and ‘peace’ business seem to predominate, with an admixture of free-marketeers, and international development types making up the numbers.

 But then it would only be a surprise if one naively thought that an exercise in ranking African think tanks carefully took into account the impact of said thoughts (tanks?) on the daily lives of Africans themselves.
 For this is an exercise in elite back slapping with a distinct northern bias.